 The ASRG program will award three winning projects up to $1,500 each.
 The grant will be funded through the Architecture Program Chair's office and the generous gift of alumni Adam Smith and Lisa Sauve of Synecdoche, Ann Arbor.

-All Bachelor of Science, Master of Architecture, or Doctoral Students in the Architecture Program at Taubman College who are currently enrolled and continuing in the 2020–2021 year are eligible to apply.
-Students can include team members from other disciplines, as well as from different stages of education (e.g. an undergrad/grad team).
+All Bachelor of Science, Master of Architecture, or Doctoral Students in the Architecture Program at Taubman College who are currently enrolled and continuing in the upcoming academic year are eligible to apply.
+Students can include team members from other disciplines and different stages of education (e.g. an undergrad/grad team).
 Solo proposals will be accepted.
 At least one team member must be from Taubman College.

-All submissions should be sent as a single PDF attachment file to Arch_Re.firstname.lastname@example.org by the deadline (Please note, the attachment is saved to a Box, but the email text is not).
+All submissions should be uploaded as a single PDF file.
 The material will be evaluated anonymously by a blind jury of college faculty.
 Applicants must ensure that no part of the submission could be used to identify them by name.

 Submissions must include the following:

-- 1 page project proposal that contains an abstract of no more than 400 words; the page may include images
+- One-page project proposal that contains an abstract of no more than 400 words; the page may include images

 - Samples of previous work for each team member (not to exceed 1 page/architecture student

 The final step is to complete this Google Form where you list the Proposal title, and names and unique names of the students on the team.

 Questions?
 Please get in touch with Laura Brown at email@example.com.